Rate Reverse

 Dwelling Deficiency

 With San Francisco Bay Area housing prices in the stratosphere, the private sector is now planning to raise $500 million for affordable housing.
 Assuming affordable housing costs $400,000/unit, this will create just 1,250 units!
-The real problem: since 2010 the…
+The real problem: since 2010 the region has gained 700,000 jobs and built just over 100,000 units!
+Worse, since 1990 the…

 Read More